mikefarah/yq/README.md

 ## Known Issues / Missing Features
 - `yq` attempts to preserve comment positions and whitespace as much as possible, but it does not handle all scenarios (see https://github.com/go-yaml/yaml/tree/v3 for details)
 - Powershell has its own...opinions: https://mikefarah.gitbook.io/yq/usage/tips-and-tricks#quotes-in-windows-powershell
+- Running expressions against blank files does not work, because the file is empty, there are no matches for yq to run through the expression pipeline and so nothing happens.
+Instead, you can do something like `yq e -n '.someNew="content"' > newfile.yml` to create a new file.

+See [tips and tricks](https://mikefarah.gitbook.io/yq/usage/tips-and-tricks) for more common problems and solutions.